Yes, you read that right!

 6. Another option – plan regular walks

 Believe it or not, some people actually train their dogs not to poop in the yard.
 They do so if they want to keep the yard cleaner.

 So, it’s probably not the end of the world if you have to take your dog for a walk two or three times per day to give him a chance to poop.
 Just plan the walks at regular times, and it’s really no big deal.
 Your dog will get used to going to the bathroom on this routine.
-If you need poop bags, Mighty Paw makes scented, earth friendly bags.
+If you need poop bags, I highly recommend the earth friendly bags from Earth Rated.